Harvard-ATG/wordmapper/README.md

 2. Build, store, display, and export a glossary of the word alignments.
 3. Collaborate with other users to share and build glossaries.

-The project has two parts: a client-side bookmarklet that can run as an overlay and then a server-side component that can persist word alignments.
+The project has a client-side bookmarklet that can run as an overlay.
+Word alignments can be exported and imported.

 ### Usage